geospatial-jeff/lambda-layer-spatial-db/README.md

 pip install -e .[dev]
 ```

+The library also requires an installation of the Google S2 Library which is not available via pip.
+See the Dockerfile for instructions on how to build the Google S2 library plus python bindings (via SWIG).

 #### QuickStart
 Your database application is defined in the `lambda_db` directory.
 The library provides several CLI scripts for building and deploying the database.